IGNN-Solver: A Graph Neural Solver for Implicit Graph Neural Networks: Introduction

 However, existing IGNNs suffer from slow speeds and have difficulty scaling to large-scale graphs~\cite{liu2024scalable, geng2021training, yang2021implicit, nastorg2023implicit}.
 This is primarily because IGNNs derive features by solving for fixed points, demanding substantial computational resources.
 For example, even on the Citeseer dataset~\cite{GCN} classification task with a small-scale graph, IGNNs require more than $20$ forward iterative computations to nearly converge to a fixed point ~\cite{IGNN}.
 The computational overhead of solving fixed points is amplified by the task scale, resulting in notably slow inference speeds compared to explicit GNNs.
 This substantial drawback poses challenges for IGNNs in generalizing to large-scale graphs in practical scenarios.

 In response to this challenge, we propose a novel graph neural solver for IGNNs, termed IGNN-Solver.
 It takes the IGNN layer as input, which includes the graph information matrix and layer parameters, and outputs the solution to the corresponding fixed-point equation.
-Unlike conventional solvers relying on root-finding algorithms like Broyden’s method~\cite{anderson1965iterative}, which compute output features through iterative forward passes in a potentially large GNN, IGNN-Solver offers a distinct advantage by predicting the next iteration step via a \textit{tiny} graph network.
-The proposed IGNN-Solver remarkably accelerates the model's inference speed without compromising accuracy and with only a slight increase in training overhead.
+Unlike conventional solvers, which compute output features through iterative forward passes in a potentially large GNN (relying on root-finding algorithms like Broyden's method~\cite{anderson1965iterative}), the IGNN-Solver predicts the next iteration step using a \textit{tiny} graph network.
+Consequently, the proposed IGNN-Solver remarkably accelerates the model's inference speed without compromising accuracy and with only a slight increase in training overhead.
 This advantage becomes increasingly pronounced as the scale of the graph grows, making it particularly beneficial for deploying IGNNs in large-scale graph tasks.

 Our IGNN-Solver comprises two components.
 First, we introduce a learnable initializer that estimates an optimal initial point for the optimization process.
 Second, we propose a generalized version of Anderson Acceleration (AA) \cite{anderson1965iterative}, employing a tiny graph network to model the iterative updates as a sequence of graph-dependent steps.
 Compared to the solvers proposed for conventional Implicit Neural Networks (INNs)~\cite{DEQ, MDEQ, bai2021neural}, we introduce novel improvements: learning solver parameters through a GNN-based method.
 This approach circumvents the potential loss of graph information, thereby improving the model's performance.
 Moreover, IGNN-Solver has significantly fewer parameters compared to IGNN, and its training is independent of the IGNN's inference.
 Consequently, the training of IGNN-Solver proceeds rapidly without sacrificing generalization.